 The eyebrow-raising may be necessary if, as I suspect, Francis is engaging in a long strategy of change and renewal — an action begun by Benedict XVI when he announced his resignation.
 Benedict knew the world had stopped paying attention, so he did the one thing that could get its attention — its serious attention.
 In so doing, he gave the Holy Spirit room to move.

-Now that the church has the world’s attention — and the Holy Spirit has that room to move — Francis is quickly taking away every superficial objection to the church, and thus exposing the world and its sneers to be the empty, profitless kvetching it is:
+Now that the church has the world’s attention — and the Holy Spirit has that room to move — Francis is quickly taking away every superficial objection to the church, and thus exposing the world and its judgement to be the empty, profitless kvetching it is.
+If I may give a voice to Francis’ actions, they would sound like this:

 “You didn’t like Peter in red shoes?
 Here is Peter in black.
 You didn’t like Peter in brocade?
 Here is Peter looking kind of disheveled.
 You didn’t like Peter being shy and standoffish?
 Here is Peter hopping down to kiss the face of a deformed man whose existance makes you uncomfortable — whose life you would deem of insufficient use and quality to be sustained!
 We Catholics know well enough to be careful what we ask for; you asked for this and you got it — now deal with it when this Peter upholds church teachings you will still hate and resent, only by then you won’t be able to hide behind a contrived “righteous indignation” on behalf of the poor; then you will have to admit to the reality of all you hate.
 Then, you will have to look inward, to the poverty within your own soul, and you will have to decide who and what you will serve, stripped of all illusions, unprotected by shabbily-erected narratives.”